teacher-tta/National-Youth-Tech-Championship-2026/README.md

 **Note:** You MUST have already downloaded Visual Studio Code [(See below)](#how-to-download-and-install-visual-studio-code-windows-and-mac).
 Windows computers MUST have also downloaded Python 3.13.12 [(See below)](#how-to-download-and-install-python-313-windows-only).

 Download either ["install_WIN.bat"](install_WIN.bat) for Windows computers, or ["install_MAC.sh"](install_MAC.sh) for Mac computers.
-Double click on the file to run it.
+Once you have downloaded it, double click on the file to run it.
 There WILL be some warnings, since this script is attempting to install the various packages; please ignore them and run the script.

 This will create a folder called "National-Youth-Tech-Championship-2026" on your desktop, with a requirements.txt file and virtual environment (venv) inside.
 Place all relevant code inside the "National-Youth-Tech-Championship-2026" folder.